calebstewart/pwncat/docs/source/configuration.rst

 apply to multiple machines, networks or engagements.

-The syntax of the ``pwncatrc`` script is the same as the local prompt within ``pwncat``.
+The syntax of the ``pwncatrc`` script is the same as the local prompt within pwncat.
 This means you can generally use most commands that are available there with the exception of any command which requires a connection be established.
 For example, you cannot run enumeration or escalation modules (with the exception of on_load scripts).
 You can, however, set key bindings, load module classes,